 I attempt to be as helpful as possible — but within reason, of course.
 I am not going to swap a seat towards the front of the aircraft with someone who is seated in that middle seat near the lavatory at the rear of the aircraft.
 However, I will usually accommodate requests for people who want to sit next to their traveling companions.

 Of course, I have been on both sides of the seat swap request.
 Although I rarely ask to swap seats, I am usually successful because I am respectful and polite to the fellow passenger of whom I am requesting to exchange seats.
 As I have posted numerous times, politeness and respect towards others are your best tools in securing requests in getting what you want.
-However, I have had a few denials — one of them which was inexplicably and unnecessarily rude and without reason for the refusal to exchange seats, so I let it go.
+However, I have had a few denials — one of them which was inexplicably and unnecessarily rude and without reason for the refusal to exchange seats; so I let it go.
 I expect to be treated with politeness and respect in return — but what can I do?
 Success 100 percent of the time is rare.

 Anyway, what are your thoughts about swapping seats aboard the aircraft with fellow passengers?
-What id you did not understand the request for swapping seats by a fellow passenger?
+What if you did not understand the request for swapping seats by a fellow passenger?
 What do you believe is the proper etiquette to follow and practice?
 Do you have a seat swapping experience you would like to share?